UK Study Tours

 Winchester Round Table

-Welcome on a student tour to Windsor, Eton and Winchester.
+Welcome on a student tour to Windsor and Winchester.

-On this tour we will visit Royal Windsor to see the favourite home of the Queen where she lives most weekends in the magnificient Windsor Castle (extra charge for entrance).
+On this tour we will visit Royal Windsor to see the favourite home of the Queen where she lives most weekends in the magnificent Windsor Castle (extra charge for entrance).
 Eton College is over the other side of the River Thames and is one of the best schools in the UK.
-We will take you on a walking tour to see the sights of both places then free time for lunch or visiting the Castle.
+We will take you on a walking tour then you have free time for lunch or visiting the Castle.

 You will have free time from 3.30pm until about 5.30pm departure time arriving home by early evening (approx 7pm).

 The town of Windsor is home to Windsor Castle; a royal home for over 900 years, the town contains many historic buildings and also Windsor Great Park, once a royal hunting ground which stretches for several miles south of Windsor Castle.
 Eton is a smaller town dominated by Eton College, the ancient public school which educates many of England’s establishment.